 “Recognizing that abortion is a sensitive issue and that people can hold good-faith views on all sides…” or

 The GOP’s penchant for using IRS-style asset-forfeiture looting to enforce prohibition laws written and passed at Congressional Klan rallies wrecked the US economy for the third time in 2007.
-Those laws spring from superstitious mysticism, not science and medicine, to kidnap youngsters for ransom or as inmates in government prisons–to violently break up families.
-Do crash and depression, lawyer fees, prison, forfeiture sound good to women?
+Those laws spring from superstitious mysticism, not science and medicine, but to kidnap youngsters for ransom or as inmates in government prisons–and to violently break up families.
+Do Crash and Depression, lawyer fees, prison, asset-forfeiture sound good to women?